-Popular in baking, powdered sugar is useful when making fudge, creating homemade frosting and is commonly known for dusting over a brownie or a stack of pancakes.
+Popular in baking, powdered sugar is useful when making fudge, creating homemade frosting, and dusting over a brownie or a stack of pancakes.

 Using powdered sugar to whip up homemade icing can take your sweet treat to the next level.

 But as you’re digging through the cupboard searching for it, you think to yourself:

 When did I buy this?
 Is it still good?

 Often, powdered sugar is sold in large bags and used only for small parts of baking.
 This makes it an ingredient that sits in your cupboard for months without being put to use.
-It may only be brought out during the holidays or a special occasion when you want baked goods.
+It may only be brought out during the holidays or on a special occasion when you want baked goods.

 But don’t worry.
 Today, we’re talking about how to store powdered sugar, how to tell if it’s gone bad, and how long you can expect powdered sugar to last.

 How To Store Powdered Sugar

-If the bag is unopened then it can be stored for a couple years.
+If the bag is unopened, then it can be stored for a couple of years.
 You can just leave the powdered sugar in its original packaging and store it in a cool, dry place where it will stay good until it is opened.

 Once opened, it is important to note how long you think it will be until you use the powdered sugar again.
 Will it be a couple of months?
 Or a year?

-If it will only be a couple of months, then a simple tight seal of the top should be enough to keep your powdered sugar safe until you need it again.
+If it will only be a couple of months, then a simple tight seal on the top should be enough to keep your powdered sugar safe until you need it again.

-If you are thinking it will be up to a year, then it is important to take some extra steps when packing up your powdered sugar.
+If you think it will be up to a year, then it is important to take some extra steps when packing up your powdered sugar.